Eyal Weizman

-Eyal Weizman MBE FBA (אייל ויצמן; born 1970) is a British Israeli architect.
-He is the director of the research agency Forensic Architecture at Goldsmiths, University of London where he is Professor of Spatial and Visual Cultures and a founding director there of the Centre for Research Architecture at the department of Visual Cultures.
+Eyal Weizman, MBE, FBA (אייל ויצמן; born 1970) is a British Israeli architect.
+He is director of the research agency Forensic Architecture, at Goldsmiths, University of London, where he is Professor of Spatial and Visual Cultures and founding director of the Centre for Research Architecture at the department of Visual Cultures.

 In 2019 he was elected Fellow of the British Academy.

 Biography

 Eyal Weizman was born in Haifa, Israel.
 He studied architecture at the Architectural Association in London, and completed his PhD at the London Consortium.

 Architecture career

-In 2007 he was a founding member of the architectural collective Decolonizing Architecture (DAAR) in Beit Sahour in the West Bank, Palestinian territories.
-Weizman has been a professor of architecture at the Academy of Fine Arts in Vienna and has also taught at The Bartlett (UCL) in London at the Städelschule in Frankfurt.
-He lectured, curated and organised conferences in many institutions worldwide.
-Weizman's most known theoretical work describes the acts of the Israeli army as founded upon the post-structuralist French philosophers and a reading of them.
-He also conducted research on behalf of B'tselem on the "planning aspects of the Israeli occupation of the West Bank".
+In 2007 he was a founding member of the architectural collective Decolonizing Architecture (DAAR) in Beit Sahour in the West Bank Palestinian territories.
+Weizman has been a professor of architecture at the Academy of Fine Arts in Vienna and has also taught at The Bartlett (UCL) in London and at the Städelschule in Frankfurt.
+He has lectured, curated, and organized conferences in many institutions worldwide.
+Weizman's most known theoretical work describes the acts of the Israeli army, based on readings of post-structuralist French philosophers.
+He has also conducted research on behalf of B'tselem on the "planning aspects of the Israeli occupation of the West Bank".

 He has also published many articles on Israeli geography and architecture.

-In 2013 he designed a permanent folly in Gwangju, South Korea which was documented in the book The Roundabout Revolution (Sternberg, 2015).
+In 2013 he designed a permanent folly in Gwangju, South Korea, which was documented in the book The Roundabout Revolution (Sternberg, 2015).